History of geodesy: Prime meridian and standard of length

+In 1855, the Dufour map (French: Carte Dufour), the first topographic map of Switzerland for which the metre was adopted as the unit of length, won the gold medal at the Exposition Universelle.
+However, the baselines for this map were measured in 1834 with three toises long measuring rods calibrated on a toise made in 1821 by Jean Nicolas Fortin for Friedrich Georg Wilhelm von Struve.
+The Spanish standard, a geodetic measuring device calibrated on the metre devised by Carlos Ibáñez e Ibáñez de Ibero and Frutos Saavedra Meneses, was also displayed by Jean Brunner at the Exhibition.
+The Spanish standard consisted of two platinum and copper rulers, each 4 metres long, forming a metallic thermometer when superimposed.
+As early as 1834, Bessel had used bimetallic rulers constituting a metallic thermometer, according to the method already used by Borda and Lavoisier for the arc measurement between Dunkirk and Barcelona.
+The results of the comparisons of the four rulers that maked up the measuring devices with each other and with the standard that had been used to calibrate them were calculated meticulously by the method of least squares.

 Alexander Ross Clarke and Henry James published the first results of the standards' comparisons in 1867.
 The same year Russia, Spain and Portugal joined the Europäische Gradmessung and the General Conference of the association proposed the metre as a uniform length standard for the Arc Measurement and recommended the establishment of an International Bureau of Weights and Measures.

 The Europäische Gradmessung decided the creation of an international geodetic standard at the General Conference held in Paris in 1875.
 The Conference of the International Association of Geodesy also dealt with the best instrument to be used for the determination of gravity.
 After an in-depth discussion in which Charles Sanders Peirce took part, the association decided in favor of the reversion pendulum, which was used in Switzerland, and it was resolved to redo in Berlin, in the station where Bessel made his famous measurements, the determination of gravity by means of apparatus of various kinds employed in different countries, in order to compare them and thus to have the equation of their scales.